Obmondo/kubeaid/README.md

 ## License

-**K8id** is licensed under the GPLv3 license, as we believe this is the best way to protect against the patent attacks we see hurting the industry; where companies submit code that uses technology they have patented, and then turn and litigate companies that use the software.
+**K8id** is licensed under the Affero GPLv3 license, as we believe this is the best way to protect against the patent attacks we see hurting the industry; where companies submit code that uses technology they have patented, and then turn and litigate companies that use the software.

-The GNU Public License has always been focused on ensuring everyone gets the same privileges, protecting against methods like [TiVoization](https://en.wikipedia.org/wiki/Tivoization), which means it's very much aligned with the goals of this project, namely to allow everyone to work on a level playing ground.
+The Affero GNU Public License has always been focused on ensuring everyone gets the same privileges, protecting against methods like [TiVoization](https://en.wikipedia.org/wiki/Tivoization), which means it's very much aligned with the goals of this project, namely to allow everyone to work on a level playing ground.